This post may contain affiliate links. Please read our disclosure policy.

 How do I prevent brown sugar from hardening?

-Brown sugar hardens when it’s exposed to air because the moisture evaporates.
-To prevent this, store it in an airtight container to keep the air out and retain its moisture.
+Brown sugar hardens when exposed to air as its moisture evaporates.
+To keep it soft, store it in an airtight container to lock in the moisture and prevent drying out.

 Ways To Use Leftover Ingredients